mpuromaki/today-i-learned/Privacy/privacy-tools.md

 for very powerful encryption, allowing both perfect historical- and forward secrecy.

+The software, especially on Android, is very simple to install and use.
+You can get if from Google Play Store and then it just takes couple taps to set everything up.
+All the encryption stuff is done automatically by the software itself, so the user does not have to worry about key handling.
+The Signal app also can be set up to handle normal SMS messages, so those get stored into local encrypted store alongside the encrypted Signal messages.

 The encryption used in Signal is very interesting and I highly suggest reading the white-papers and security audit documentation about it.